 Apply Orange Peel Texture

 You can apply orange peel texture with a texture sprayer that you can rent at most rental shops or purchase at most lumberyards.
 These sprayers work best when combined with texture created specifically for sprayers.
-Follow the instructions which come with the sprayer and the texture carefully Operating a texture sprayer is similar to using a garden hose.
+Follow the instructions which come with the sprayer and the texture carefully.
+Operating a texture sprayer is similar to using a garden hose.
 It is a good idea to do a test sample of a scrap piece of sheetrock to determine how heavy of a coat you want to use before proceeding to spray your ceiling.
 You may want to spray several sample areas differently to compare the final look of each.
 Normally a thin, light coat creates the best appearance.
 Once you have mastered the technique on your sample board, you are ready to spray your ceiling.
 There is no one "right" look when it comes to orange peel texture.
 What is important is what looks good to you.